jo-hoe/traitor-roulette/article/Traitors Roulette.md

 ## The Competition

 Let's now pin all of these solutions against each other.
 And if you want, you can also come up with your policy and check how it would fare against other strategies.
-I will acknowledge that this way of "n=1-evaluation" is not very scientific as we only take one snapshot.
+I will acknowledge that this way of "n=1-evaluation" is not very scientific.
 In addition, the different approaches had different goals.
 For instance, the Kelly Criterion and the search for the best-expected value had different objectives in mind.
-Not to mention the screwed reward function we used.
-So we could reasonably argue that these policies are not directly comparable.
+Not to mention the screwed reward function we used or the implicit bias I brought into the mix by my choice of words in the prompt for the LLM.
+All in all, we could reasonably argue that these policies are not directly comparable.
 But after all that theory we discussed, let's have fun with an example.
-We take the strategies from above, assume we encountered the same wins and losses as the contestants, and see who would win in that single scenario.
+We take the strategies from above, assume we encountered the same wins and losses as the contestants, and see who would win in that scenario.

 ### The Humans